 - Remove the pot from the heat and puree using an immersion blender.

-- Funnel into 12 ounce jars of your choosing, leaving 1/2 inch headspace.
+- Funnel into the prepared jars, leaving 1/2 inch headspace.

 - Wipe the rims, apply the lids and rings, and process in a boiling water bath canner for 15 minutes.